 The Turing Scheme Funding and payments

-Find out about the grants and funding available for the Turing Scheme, when you will receive your payments and the documents you will need to provide to receive them.
+Find out about the grants available through the Turing Scheme, when you will receive your payments and the documents you will need to provide to receive them.

 Grants and funding